mapsync/scottsville-advisory/site/content/post/scottsville-city-council-meeting-monday-night.md

 ---
 Council will meet in the council room located on the second floor of the City-County Building at 201 W Main Street.

-Superintendent Travis Hamby will be making a presentation on Allen County Schools which will be very informative about personnel, budget and operations.
+Superintendent Travis Hamby will be making a presentation on Allen County School District personnel, budget and operations.